Rosemary, Black Olive And Sea Salt Focaccia

 Focaccia is a flat oven-baked Italian bread product that is similar in style and texture to pizza dough.
 Crispy on the bottom, thanks to the generous amount of olive oil it is baked in, and soft, almost pillowy on top.
 This tasty savory bread is fantastic served by itself, but is versatile both in toppings and uses, from sandwiches to appetizers.
 This is my easy rosemary Focaccia with the addition of black olives and flaky sea salt, a combination I love.

 To clarify, I am a chef, but not a bread baker, there’s a big difference between the two.
-Bread, is its own thing completely.
-I like to dabble in breads with simple recipes such as challahs or yeasted-based cinnamon rolls, but for now, that’s it.
+Bread is its own thing completely.
+I like to dabble in bread making with simple recipes such as challahs or yeasted-based cinnamon rolls, but for now, that’s it.
 To me, focaccia falls in the “easy bread category“.
-This yeast-based flat bread should not intimidate you, its honestly not all that complicated.
-As with all yeast-based breads there is a rise time, but, unlike most other bread recipes out there, the baking method and shape of Focaccia is extremely forgiving.
+This yeast-based flat bread should not intimidate you, it’s honestly not all that complicated.
+As with all yeast-based breads, there is a rise time, but, unlike most other bread recipes out there, the baking method and shape of Focaccia are extremely forgiving.
 All you need to make it is a sheet pan and your hands.

 Rosemary, Black Olive And Sea Salt Focaccia